jrandj/aws-security-specialty/README.md

 1. You have a 2-tier application hosted in AWS.
 It consists of a web server and database server (SQL Server) hosted on separate EC2 instances.
 You are devising the security groups for these EC2 instances.
 The Web tier needs to be accessed by users across the Internet.
 You have created a web security group (wg-123) and a database security group (db-345).
 Which combination of the following security group rules will allow the application to be secure and functional?
     * In wg-123 allow access from ports 80 and 443 for HTTP and HTTPS traffic for all users from the Internet.
 In db-345 allow port 1443 traffic from wg-123.

-1. A company wants to have an Intrusion detection system available for their VPC in AWS.
+1. A company wants to have an Intrusion Detection System available for their VPC in AWS.
 They want to have complete control over the system.
 What should they implement?
     * A custom solution from the AWS Marketplace should be used.
-AWS does not provide an intrusion detection system natively.
+AWS does not provide an IDS natively.

 1. A security team must present a daily briefing to the CISO that includes a report of which of the company's thousands of EC2 instances and on-premises servers are missing the latest security patches.
 All instances/servers must be brought into compliance within 24 hours so that they do not show up on the next day's report.
 How can the security team fulfill these requirements?
     * Systems Manager Patch Manager can be used to generate the report of out of compliance instances and servers, and to install the missing patches.
 Deploy the latest AMIs is not correct as it will affect the applications running on these systems.